 - Cost.
 The initial investment is greater, setting up your garden.
 After your garden is established it is less expensive considering how much you can harvest all summer.

 - Less waste.
 You are less likely to throw out food you’ve spent months cultivating.
+Use the produce scraps to compost and build some new soil.

 - Patience.
 You can’t garden without learning to be patient.
 Just saying.